Tornadoes of 2012: April 13–16 (United States)

+EF4 damage to a farmhouse in Ellsworth County, Kansas.

+Later that evening, a cyclic supercell thunderstorm developed in northern Oklahoma before moving into southern Kansas, producing multiple tornadoes along the way.
+This included a large EF3 wedge tornado that destroyed homes near Conway Springs.
+As this supercell moved into Wichita around 10:15 pm CDT (0315 UTC), another large EF3 wedge tornado touched down and caused major damage in the southeastern part of the city.
+Staff at the Wichita National Weather Service Weather Forecast Office at Wichita Mid-Continent Airport were forced to hand over responsibility for their County Warning Area to the National Weather Service offices in Topeka and take shelter at about 10:00 pm CDT (0300 UTC), returning to duty half an hour later.
+Another supercell thunderstorm also produced two EF3 wedge tornadoes that passed near Fellsburg and Hudson, causing significant damage.

 Around 10:00 p.m.
 CDT (0300 UTC), a broken squall line began to form across the eastern portions of the Texas and Oklahoma panhandles; a thunderstorm developed ahead of the northern line segment in northwestern Wheeler County, Texas, at approximately 10:30 p.m.
 CDT (0330 UTC), and began developing supercell characteristics as it tracked northeastward into the Oklahoma counties of Ellis and Roger Mills.
 A tornado warning was issued for Ellis, Harper and Woodward counties at 12:00 am CDT (0500 UTC) on April 15 after weather spotters reported a tornado spawned by this supercell located 7 mi southeast of Gage in Ellis County.
 This high-end EF3 tornado later struck Woodward, Oklahoma, at 12:20 am CDT (0520 UTC), killing six people.
 Multiple homes and businesses were destroyed in Woodward, and all fatalities occurred as a result of destroyed mobile homes.
 Additional weak tornadoes occurred on April 15 and 16 before the outbreak came to an end.
 A total of 113 tornadoes were confirmed as a result of this outbreak.